 How To Choose the Best Walk Behind Leaf Blower

 Let’s take a look into what a walk behind leaf blower actually is and why you might need it.
-We’ll also guide you through what features the best walk behind leaf blowers should have and what advantages it has vis-a-vis other types of leaf blowers.
+We’ll also guide you through what features the best models should have and what advantages it has vis-à-vis other types of leaf blowers.

 What Is A Walk Behind Leaf Blower?

-As evident by its name, walk behind leaf blowers can be pushed (and sometimes pulled) by the user, causing you to walk behind them.
+As evident by the name, these blowers can be pushed (and sometimes pulled) by the user, causing you to walk behind them.
 These blowers carry a larger, more powerful engine than other leaf blower types, and the nozzle is typically placed from the side at the foot of the blower, so it’s not in your way.